 When the services of ARP are used?

-If a host wants to send a data packet to another host in a global network, it must have the IP address of the corresponding receiver.
-But, as we know the packet has to pass through several physical networks before reaching the corresponding receiver.
-To pass through these physical networks, the sending host requires the physical MAC address of every hop in between sender and receiver & also MAC address of the receiver to deliver the packet.
+To reach the destination the packet has to travel several physical networks.
+For this, the sending host requires the MAC address of every hop between sender and receiver.
+And also the MAC address of the receiver to deliver the packet.

 Case 2: A host has a data packet to send it to another host which is in a ‘different network’ as that of the host.
-In this scenario, the sender host scans its routing table and discover the IP address of the ‘next router (hop)’ in the path of the destination host.
+In this scenario, the sender host scans its routing table.
+And discover the IP address of the ‘next router (hop)’ in the path of the destination host.
 If the sender host doesn’t have a routing table, then it searches for the IP address of the ‘default router.
 So, the sender host will send the ARP packet to the next-hop router to get its MAC address.

 How Does Address Resolution Protocol (ARP) Work?